 - capable of being put into one-to-one correspondence with a part of itself: infinite set

 Origin: Middle English ; from Classical Latin infinitus: see in- and amp; finite

 infinite definition by American Heritage Dictionary

 - Having no boundaries or limits.

 - Immeasurably great or large; boundless: infinite patience; a discovery of infinite importance.

-c.
+- Mathematics a.
+Existing beyond or being greater than any arbitrarily large value.b.
+Unlimited in spatial extent: a line of infinite length.c.
 Of or relating to a set capable of being put into one-to-one correspondence with a proper subset of itself.

 Origin: Middle English infinit, from Old French, from Latin īnfīnītus : in-, not; see in-1 + fīnītus, finite, from past participle of fīnīre, to limit; see finite.